smartenterprisewisdom

 IAM systems must transition to quantum-safe authentication methods.
 This might involve:

-- Integrating post-quantum cryptographic algorithms: Adopting NIST-standardized algorithms like those derived from CRYSTALS-Kyber for key establishment and CRYSTALS-Dilithium for digital signatures.
+• Integrating post-quantum cryptographic algorithms: Adopting NIST-standardized algorithms such as CRYSTALS-Dilithium (FIPS 204) for digital signatures.

 Upgrading IAM systems to incorporate quantum-resistant mechanisms is essential to maintain robust security and protect against unauthorized access in the post-quantum era.